Goidz/acid-annies-gig-guide/README.md

 - Ran and tested the app on 2 desktop computers.
   The desktop computers worked perfectly fine on both Chrome and Firefox but not Safari.

-- The user input were tested for all functions making sure that the error messages gets applied when neccessary and correctly.
+- The user input was tested for all functions making sure that the error messages were applied when necessary and correctly.

-- Tested the Google Sheet by repeatingly running the program and getting the correct results.
+- Tested the Google Sheet by repeatedly running the program and getting the correct results.

-- Used [Python Tutor](https://pythontutor.com/cp/composingprograms.html#mode=edit) for problem solving help.
+- Used [Python Tutor](https://pythontutor.com/cp/composingprograms.html#mode=edit) for problem-solving help.

 - Tested all external and image links provided in the readme file.